btessaro/btessaro/README.md

 - :rainbow: Hi, I’m Bruna (she/her)!
 - :books: I'm a Linguist by background and have a PhD in Cognitive Science
 - 👀 I’m interested in all things data
-- 🌱 Python, R, SQL, NVivo, Power Bi & Tableau
+- 🌱 Python, R, SQL, NVivo, Power BI & Tableau
 - :hiking_boot: I love hiking
 - 📫 How to reach me: btessaro2@gmail.com and [linkedin.com/in/bruna-tessaro/](https://www.linkedin.com/in/bruna-tessaro/)